raylutz/audit-engine-docsite/docs/about/privacy.md

 We may offer you certain financial incentives for the collection of your Personal Information and as permitted by the CCPA.
 These incentives may result in different prices, rates, or quality levels.
 Any CCPA-permitted financial incentive we offer will reasonably relate to your Personal Information’s value and contain written terms that describe the program’s material aspects.
 Participation in a financial incentive program requires your prior opt in consent, which you may revoke at any time.
 Details of the incentive, if applicable, including how to opt in or out and the basis for the value of the incentive, will be provided prior to or at the time of your participation.

-**Do Not Sell My Personal Information.**

-The CCPA requires businesses to provide a web page where consumers can opt out of the ''sale" of their Personal Information.
-California residents may exercise there "Do Not Sell" Right by clicking on the **Do Not Sell** button below.

-In addition, you may opt out of certain interest-based advertising by using the following resources:

-(a) You may opt-out of tracking and receiving tailored advertisements on your mobile device by some mobile advertising companies and other similar entities by downloading the App Choices app at [www.aboutads.info/appchoices](https://www.aboutads.info/appchoices).

-(b) You may opt-out of receiving permissible targeted advertisements by using the [NAI Opt-out tool](http://www.networkadvertising.org/choices/) available at [optout.networkadvertising.org](https://optout.networkadvertising.org/?c=1) or visiting [About Ads](https://optout.aboutads.info/).

-(c) You may opt-out of having your activity on our Websites and Services made available to Google Analytics by installing the Google Analytics opt-out add-on for your web browser by visiting: [tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout) for your web browser.

-(d) One of our providers, LiveRamp, Inc. collects certain Personal Information from you on our Websites, such as your email (in hashed form), IP address or information about your browser or operating system.
-LiveRamp then returns to us an online identification code that is associated with your Personal Information, and that we may store in our first-party cookie for our own use in online and cross-channel advertising across our Websites.
-It may also be shared with advertising companies to enable interest-based and targeted advertising.
-To opt out of this use by LiveRamp, please click here: https://optout.liveramp.com/opt_out.

 ## California Do Not Track Disclosures

 We do not currently respond to browser Do Not Track signals or other browser or device based mechanisms that provide a method to opt out of the collection of information across the networks of websites and online services in which we participate.
 Unless and until the law requires us to respond to browser Do Not Track signals, we will not respond to those signals as an opt out, but if we do so in the future, we will describe how we do so here.
-However, we do provide consumers with the ability to manage their cookie choices as described in our [Cookie Policy](https://cm.azcentral.com/cookie-policy).
+However, we do provide consumers with the ability to manage their cookie choices as described in our [Cookie Policy](cookie-policy.md).
 For more information on Do Not Track, please visit [allaboutdnt.com](https://allaboutdnt.com/).

-## Do we use "Cookies"?

-Yes.
-Cookies and similar technologies are small files that a website or its service provider transfers to a computer’s hard drive through a Web browser (if the user allows) that enables the website’s or service provider’s systems to recognize the user’s browser and capture and remember certain information.

-In general, we and our third party providers and advertisers, use cookies and other technologies to optimize the functionality of the Websites, to help us understand how the Websites are used and to provide users with interest-based content or advertising based upon their browsing activities and interests.
-For more information about the cookies and other technologies that we, our affiliates and third party providers and advertisers use on our Websites, please read our [Cookie Policy](https://cm.azcentral.com/cookie-policy).

 ## Security

 We use commercially reasonable procedures and various technical, administrative and physical safeguards to help protect the confidentiality of Personal Information.
 However, no data transmitted over the Internet or stored or maintained by us or our third-party service providers can be 100% secure given the reality of communication via technology systems.
 Therefore, although we believe the measures implemented by us are commercially reasonable and reduce the likelihood of security problems to a level appropriate to the type of data involved, we do not promise or guarantee, and you should not expect, that your Personal Information or private communications sent to us over those systems will always remain private or secure.
 We are not responsible for the circumvention of any privacy settings or security features.
-If you believe that your Personal Information has been accessed or acquired by an unauthorized person, please promptly [Contact Us](https://cm.azcentral.com/privacy-policy#otnotice-section-bc511b5a-aa58-4b19-a51c-5083c6006eda) so that necessary measures can quickly be taken.
+If you believe that your Personal Information has been accessed or acquired by an unauthorized person, please promptly [Contact Us](contactus.md) so that necessary measures can quickly be taken.

 ## Third Party Links